aman1sr/aman1sr/README.md

 - 👋 Hi, I’m droid_aman
 - 👀 consistency is the key
-- 🌱 currently focussed on KOTLIN & Android.
+- 🌱 currently focussed on KOTLIN & ANDROID.
+- 🏃‍♂️💨💨 working on Marathon

 <!---